Subscriptions dashboards

 - Terminate will immediately end the subscription, removing it from this list and not attempting to charge it again.
 This option can be considered a last resort if the subscriber is not responsive and you want to invalidate their subscription.

-- NEW!
-Cash Payment You can now also register cash payments you have taken for overdue subscriptions.
-This means that if you have accepted payment directly from the customer, you can register this and move the next payment date forward.
+- Cash payment allows you to accept payment directly from the customer, so you can move the next payment date forward.
 You will be asked to select the number of periods the payment applies to.
 When you save these changes, (1) the customer receives an email to confirm that cash payment is registered on the subscription, (2) the subscription disappears from the overdue list and (3) the next payment date is updated according to the number of months you entered.

 Note you can select multiple subscriptions at once, and carry out the same action on all of them, by using the checkbox at the left-hand side of each block.